Find Trusted Heat Pump Repair Experts Near You

 How does a heat pump dehumidify?

 Heat pumps, like traditional air conditioners, dehumidify the air while they are cooling.
-When cooling a space, the evaporator coil absorbs heat and moisture from the indoor air, reducing humidity levels..
-This collected water is then expelled.
+When the heat pump is in cooling mode, the evaporator coil absorbs heat and moisture from the indoor air, reducing humidity levels..
+The condensed moisture is then drained away.
 The amount of dehumidification provided by a heat pump can vary depending on the model and the humidity levels in your area.

 What are the disadvantages of a heat pump?

-• Higher Upfront Cost: Heat pumps typically cost more to install than other HVAC systems.
-However, the added energy efficiency makes the investment pay off over time.
+• Higher Upfront Cost: Heat pumps typically cost more to install than traditional air conditioners or furnaces..
+However, they offer long-term cost savings through lower energy bills.

 • Reduced Efficiency in Extreme Temperatures: While newer models perform well in a wider range of temperatures, extreme cold can still cause decreased heating output.